mikage-emu/3dbrew/content/Memory_layout.md

 <td><p>0x3B00</p></td>
 <td><p>0x200</p></td>
 <td><p>This is the 0x200-bytes from the plaintext FIRM header for the
-FIRM which was loaded by <a href="Bootloader" title="wikilink">Boot9</a>.
+FIRM which was loaded by <a href="../Bootloader" title="wikilink">Boot9</a>.
 This is the only location Boot9 uses for storing the loaded FIRM headers internally, it's not stored anywhere else.</p></td>